sourcefuse/loopback4-microservice-catalog/services/authentication-service/README.md

 ![Auth DB Schema](https://user-images.githubusercontent.com/77672713/126612271-3ce065aa-9f87-45d4-bf9a-c5cc8ad21764.jpg)

 - You can use below sql to create first user.
-Kindly update the name of each field accordingly
+Kindly update the value of any field if required as per application requirement.

   ```
   -- Set schema